 If you’re a wannabe francophile like me, you have a smorgasbord of random French memorabilia.
 This is the day to dust it off and give it its time to shine.
 For me, that meant my wire Eiffel tower and array of French books.
 To finish off your spread and score that je ne sais quoi, add a string of lights or light a candle.

 First things first, baguette is a necessity.
 I paired it with a jar of Nutella, which would also pair well with croissants and other pastries.
 After trying two stores to little avail, I finally found some flavored macarons at a small hole-in-the-wall of a shop in mid-Missouri.
-(Who knew it would be so freakin’ difficult to find some macarons when I could find them on every corner last summer?!)

 Pair your snacks with café au lait, Orangina or carbonated water.
 I opted for a French flag-inspired drink: iced strawberry lemonade topped with blueberries.
 Other ideas for your Bastille Day rendez-vous: a cheese spread and a crêpe station.